The organizer of Downtown Trick-or-Treat wants the annual event to build bridges, and it has proven to be a boo-tiful way to do so.

-Tracey Tackett, owner of Sip & Dipity Paint Bar
+“Improving community culture is super important to me,” says Tracey Tackett, the event’s organizer as well as the owner of Sip & Dipity Paint Bar

-On Friday, Oct.
-29, from 6 to 8 p.m., Fountain Avenue will be closed between Columbia Street and the Esplanade between The Heritage Center
+Like last year, Fountain Avenue will be closed from Columbia Street south to the Esplanade near The Heritage Center of Clark County

 and the Courtyard by Marriott